YunoHost/doc/pages/06.contribute/10.packaging_apps/10.manifest/docs.md

 - `name` (`str`) is the display name of the app, shown for example in the webadmin UI or user portal.
 It is limited to 22 chars <small>(though not sure why this number?)</small>.
 - `description` (`dict` of `lang code`->`str`) contains *short*, *concise* descriptions of the app in different languages (at least `en`).
 It is limited to 150 chars.
 It will be displayed on the app catalog and should allow people to understand what this app is about at a glance.
 A more extensive description of the app can be provided in `doc/DESCRIPTION.md`.
 - `version` (`str`) is composed of the *upstream* version of the app shipped, and an `~ynhX` suffix.
 Changing this version is what effectively triggers an available upgrade for YunoHost instances which installed this package (hence no upgrade will be displayed as available if you forget to change it).
 The point of the `~ynhX` suffix is to have a way to increment the version when commiting changes unrelated to the upstream but still trigger an upgrade.
 - `maintainers` (`list` or `str`) may allow to declare which person should be the referring person for this package (though packages are often maintained collectively and not really used in practice).
-This should contain a list of easily identifiable persons (eg your Github or Matrix username)
+This should contain a list of easily identifiable persons (eg your GitHub or Matrix username)

 ## Upstream section